 Bonus!
 When you volunteer as a family, you also enhance family bonding and may see less family conflict over time.

-2. Sweetwater Organic Farm has many gardening projects and special events where families can volunteer their time.
+If your family loves nature, you may want to try Sweetwater Organic Farm gardening projects and special events where families can volunteer their time.
 Different projects require different age requirements.
-Groups are also welcome.
-Contact the farm for details.

-3. Feeding Tampa Bay allows children ages 10-15 to volunteer with the participation of a parent or guardian.
-Younger children can participate with an adult at Family Night on November 18 from 6-8 p.m.
-Feeding Tampa Bay will provide kid-friendly, age-appropriate activities to bring awareness to the 1 in 4 children in our communities who go hungry.
+Feeding Tampa Bay allows children ages 10-15 to volunteer with the participation of a parent or guardian.
+Younger children can participate with an adult at Family Night on select nights.
+Feeding Tampa Bay has an extensive calendar where you can find a variety of volunteer opportunities during the holidays and throughout the year.

 Volunteer info: Feedingamericatampabay.com

-4. Metropolitan Ministries allows to help during the holiday season in the hospitality area.
-The roles for kids age 8 –14 include serving snacks for the families served by MM; working in the wagon pulling area to take food/toys out to the client’s car; and sorting food and toys to ensure all the families that come to MM for help this holiday season receive quality items that meet their needs.
+Kids as young as 8 years old can volunteer to help at Metropolitan Ministries in Hillsborough, Pasco, and Pinellas county.
+Volunteer opportunities may include serving snacks for the families served by MM; working in the wagon pulling area to take food/toys out to the client’s car; sorting food and toys to ensure all the families that come to MM for help this holiday season receives quality items that meet their needs.

-Sign up is required for each person (create an account for each child as well).
+Sign-up is required for each person (create an account for each child 8 yrs old and olders as well).

 Sign up at: Metropolitan Ministries

-8. Messenger of Hope Mission: Messengers of Hope Mission’s desire is to help feed the hungry and help the homeless and poor by sharing the love of Jesus in practical ways.
-Our goal is to help feed the poor and homeless, but our purpose is to empower people to overcome poverty and live meaningful, purpose driven lives.
+Messengers of Hope Mission’s desire is to help feed the hungry and help the homeless and poor by sharing the love of Jesus in practical ways.
+Our goal is to help feed the poor and homeless, but our purpose is to empower people to overcome poverty and live meaningful, purpose-driven lives.
 They offer many ways for families with children to volunteer.

 Please see their Facebook page for updates on upcoming volunteer drives and events they are hosting.
 You may also call: (813) 404-2300 for more information.

-9. Meet me in the Streets Ministry: Provides opportunities for families to provide donations and serve food to lower income families.
+Provides opportunities for families to provide donations and serve food to lower-income families.
 Find out more by visiting their Facebook page.

 More Great Ways to Volunteer as a Family

 1. VolunteerMatch.org allows you to search any geographic area to find opportunities that match your interests and age range.
-An account login is required.
-The Tampa area link is:
+Account login is required.
+Visit the Tampa area link.